pomerium/pomerium/docs/docs/topics/production-deployment.md

 Authenticate is compatible with any L4 or L7/HTTP load balancer.
 Session stickiness should not be required and it is typical to have Authenticate be a named vhost on the same L7 load balancer as the Proxy service.

-### Authorize and Cache
+### Authorize and Data Broker

-You do **not** need to provide a load balancer in front of Authorize and Cache services.
+You do **not** need to provide a load balancer in front of Authorize and Data Broker services.
 Both utilize GRPC, and thus has special requirements if you should choose to use an external load balancer.
 GRPC can perform client based load balancing, and in most configurations is the best architecture.

 By default, Pomerium gRPC clients will automatically connect to all IPs returned by a DNS query for the name of an upstream service.
-They will then regularly re-query DNS for changes to the Authorize or Cache service cluster.
+They will then regularly re-query DNS for changes to the Authorize or Data Broker service cluster.
 Health checks and failover are automatic.

 **Many load balancers do not support HTTP2 yet.
 Please verify with your hardware, software or cloud provider**